Bonin English: Ogasawara Mixed Language

-Characteristic of Bonin English, both Japanese and English syntax and phonotactics are preserved and frequent mixing of both languages in discourse has been recorded.
-Daniel Long has called this mixed language Ogasawara Mixed Language (OLM).
-In foundational research on Ogasawara Mixed Language, Long proposed that with the influence of code switching and loan words, there were already many English elements borrowed into the Japanese spoken by native speakers and Westerners on the islands.
+In foundational research on Ogasawara Mixed Language, Daniel Long proposed that with the influence of code switching and loan words, there were already many English elements borrowed into the Japanese spoken by native speakers and Westerners on the islands.
 Additionally, the Navy Generation, raised with Ogasawara Japanese Koiné as their first language, had received an English education at school and interacted with speakers who mixed Japanese and English in their speech, so Japanese and English mixed speech became common.
 As a result, Long hypothesized that Ogasawara Mixed Language was homogenized and formalized by the time the islands were returned to Japan after World War II.
+With the Bonin Islands being returned to Japan in 1968 and the Japanese outnumbering Westerners, OML is falling out of use and may disappear when the elderly speakers are gone.